rrnyquist/ebenezer/_Scripture/ESV/18_Job.md

 Is not your fear of God your confidence, and the integrity of your ways your hope? ^0406

-Remember : who that was innocent ever perished?
+Remember: who that was innocent ever perished?
 Or where were the upright cut off? ^0407

 As I have seen, those who plow iniquity and sow trouble reap the same. ^0408